firesim/firesim/docs/Advanced-Usage/Manager/Manager-Command-Line-Args.rst

 This lets you override a single value from the runtime config file.
-For example, if you want to use a link latency of 3003 cycles for a particular run (and your ``config_runtime.yaml`` file specifies differently), you can pass ``--overrideconfigdata targetconfig linklatency 6405`` to the manager.
+For example, if you want to use a link latency of 3003 cycles for a particular run (and your ``config_runtime.yaml`` file specifies differently), you can pass ``--overrideconfigdata target-config link-latency 6405`` to the manager.
 This can be used with any task that uses the runtime config.

 ``--launchtime`` ``TIMESTAMP``
 ---------------------------------------------------

 Specifies the "Y-m-d--H-M-S" timestamp to be used as the prefix in results-build directories.
 Useful when wanting to run tar2afi after an aborted buildafi was manually fixed.